 For the opening of Burberry’s new retail shop in Tokyo, the brand launched an Augmented Reality shopping tool through Google Search technology.
 The tool enables consumers to experience Burberry’s products embedded in their environment.
 The goal is to enhance customers’ research and shopping experience online.

-With the current COVID-19 situation, there are even more opportunities for augmented reality in fashion especially regarding Runway Shows, Smart Mirrors, Showrooms, and Windows.
-Let’s explore further AR potentials.
+With the COVID-19 situation, there are even more opportunities for augmented reality in fashion, especially regarding Runway Shows, Virtual Fitting rooms, Smart Mirrors, Showrooms, and Windows.

-It will be interesting to keep an eye on augmented reality mirrors which will develop further.
-Smart mirrors are moving from in-store to in-home, assisting us every step of the way: whether we are trying different outfits, discovering our style, assisting us with online purchases but also dressing up and who knows maybe even helping us to stay fit.
+It seems very interesting to keep an eye on augmented reality mirrors, which will develop further.
+Smart mirrors are moving from in-store to in-home, assisting us every step of the way: whether we are trying different outfits, discovering our style, assisting us with online purchases but also dressing up, and who knows, maybe even helping us to stay fit.